WindyLab/VAC/README.md

 The offline running code demonstrates the overall workflow, including visual detection results and velocity commands.
 In real-world or Gazebo simulation experiments, the robot will respond to the velocity commands and move to exhibit collective behavior.

 ## Onboard Running
 To run the code on a real robot, all network models must be converted to [TensorRT](https://github.com/NVIDIA/TensorRT) in advance.
+For tutorials on TensorRT and Triton, please refer to Nvidia's official resources: [TensorRT](https://github.com/NVIDIA/TensorRT) and [Triton](https://github.com/triton-inference-server).
+These details will not be covered in this project.

-Start the triton-server, then change the following lines in [off_start.sh](./script/off_start.sh)
+To execute the code onboard, first start the Triton server.
+Then, modify the specified lines in [off_start](./script/off_start.sh) and run the script.

 ```bash
 python3 ros_nodes/ob_detection.py  ->  python3 ros_nodes/onboard_detection.py
 ```